stackevo/spudreq/draft-trammell-spud-req.md

 properties.
 Properties signaled per packet reduce state requirements at middleboxes, but also increase per-packet overhead.
 It is likely that both types of property binding are necessary, but the selection of which properties to bind how must be undertaken carefully.
+It is also possible that SPUD will provide a very limited set of per-packet signals (such as ECN) using flags in the SPUD header, and require all more complicated properties to be bound per- tube.

 ## Tradeoffs in integrity protection